Frequently Asked Questions

 Q. How are my meals delivered?

-A. Your meal order will be delivered in a foam esky with an ice pack.
+A. Meal orders are delivered in a foam esky with an ice pack.
 This will keep your food at a safe temperature (under 4 degrees Celsius) for up to eight hours.
 We recommend that you transfer your meals to a fridge as soon as you can.

 Q. Do I need to be available to receive the meals when they are delivered?